It’s easy to see why the legacy media has placed a target on Alex Epstein’s back: The “Fossil Future” author fights to win.

-Elsewhere, Epstein suggests that scientists who question the morality of animal testing are motivated by “the moral goal and standard of animal equality,” which, he argues, exceeds the value of saving human lives for those scientists.
+Elsewhere, Epstein suggests that scientists who question the morality of animal testing are motivated by “the moral goal and standard of animal equality,” which, he argues, exceeds the value for those scientists of saving human lives.

 Likewise, when it comes to valuing nature, some who voice opposition to fossil fuels may well oppose human impact, or humanity, as such.

-Yet an assessment of nature that only considers human impacts and does not clearly attribute value to nature itself also seems lacking. (“There’s a whole book to be written about how to think about nature in a pro-human way,” Epstein told The Epoch Times in response to these concerns.)
+Yet an assessment of nature that only considers human impacts and doesn’t clearly attribute value to nature itself also seems lacking. (“There's a whole book to be written about how to think about nature in a pro-human way,” Epstein told The Epoch Times in response to these concerns.)

 Epstein’s rosy picture of the energy sources he favors can also raise doubts, even among those sympathetic to his perspective.
-Thus, while he discusses the real and significant benefits of nuclear power at length, he omits some potential downsides.
+Thus, while he discusses at length the real and significant benefits of nuclear power, he omits some potential downsides.

 One example: the costs of environmental remediation at uranium mines, which have already run into billions of dollars.
-(In the interview, Epstein argued that the downsides of uranium mining are relatively insignificant.)
+(In the Epoch Times interview, Epstein argued that the downsides of uranium mining are relatively insignificant.)